 If your vacation dates are flexible, try to avoid high season.
 That’s when airfare and hotels are the most expensive.
 Plus, it’s harder to book activities and attractions are usually pretty crowded.

 Hawaii vacations can get expensive quickly.
 Not only is there the airfare, car rental, and hotel, but there’s also food, attractions, and activities.

 Food is pretty expensive in Hawaii and if you’re going to eat all your meals at restaurants, it’s going to add up.
 Even getting groceries is probably more expensive than at home.

-But the real budget killer are the activities.
+But the real budget killer is the activities.
 There are so many cool things to do in Hawaii that it can be hard to stick to a Hawaii travel budget, especially when you’re on the island and are having fun.

 That’s not to say you can’t do Hawaii on a budget.
-There are plenty of ways to slash the cost of a Hawaii vacation, if you know what you’re doing.
+There are plenty of ways to slash the cost of a Hawaii vacation if you know what you’re doing.

 Here’s a realistic Hawaii budget for a family of 4!

 I understand that not everyone is a fan of packing lists and they would rather just wing it.
 But, that’s also when mistakes get made.

 In the past, we’ve forgotten swimsuits, medications, my husband’s C-PAP machine, and other random items.

 While you can buy things in Hawaii, they don’t always carry the right brand or have the same selection as at home.